 Several students stand in a lineup beside a MacEwan Ventures banner.

-MacEwan Ventures wrapped up its winter cohort with a pitch showcase competition, where each entrepreneur presented their business ideas to a panel of judges.
-Kamaru Beyan earned first place for their idea, Sycle, an app designed to support parents and teens with resources focused on menstruation, and to create opportunities for supportive conversations around it.
+MacEwan Ventures wraps up its winter cohort with a pitch showcase competition, where each entrepreneur presents their business ideas to a panel of judges.
+Kamaru Beyan earned first place for their idea, Sycle, an app designed to support parents and teens with resources focused on menstruation and to create opportunities for supportive conversations around it.

 Colourful handmade crafts and keychains are assembled in clear cellophane bags.